 - Participated in the UUA “Get Out the Vote” campaign by writing letters, knocking on doors, calling, and texting to encourage reluctant voters

-- Was recognized as a Good Trouble congregation for Get Out the Vote efforts
+- Became recognized as one of only 24 UU Good Trouble Congregations for Get Out the Vote efforts

 - Raised funds for an organization that provides hand-knit sweaters to children and supports the local economy by purchasing the yarn and paying knitters locally in impoverished areas

-- Threw two baby showers for refugee children in Detroit
+- Threw two baby showers for refugee mothers at Freedom House Detroit

-- Worked with other local churches to raise funds in the annual CROP Walk against hunger
+- In coordination with other local churches, raised funds in the annual CROP Walk against hunger

 - Participated in letter writing campaigns to our representatives to fight global hunger